isomerpages/moe-chijtp/_departments/The Arts/Drama.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Dept/03a_Drama.jpg">
 </div>
 <p>ALL from left: Mr Gary Tang .
 Ms Raquel Lim .
 Ms Angela Lim .
 Mr Marcus
 Liang .
-Ms Tivona Low .Ms Sum Kar Mun</p>
+Ms Tivona Low .
+Ms Sum Kar Mun</p>
 <p>The CHIJ Drama programme was started in Jan 2006.
 CHIJ Secondary is one
 of 8 selected schools in that offers drama in the curriculum and drama as an Elective GCE O-Level Exam subject.</p>